codegirls/materials/section/time-machine.md

         return newPerson;
     }

+## Why is this a time machine?

+Simply put, because you put a person in and get a future person back out.
+And it turns out that is a perfect example for a function, which in most cases take some data as input and give back some data as output.

 ## Something to think about

 It will really help you if you try this at home.
 Even if you don't find a